Awakening to Self-Knowledge

 Essential practices on the path are reflection on and affirmation of the non-dual principles, in our thoughts and actions.
 The writings of this author nourish and guide our efforts to do so.

-If we are regularly practising meditation and making the inner enquiry a priority, Awakening to Self-Knowledge and Living Beyond Fear are ideal supplementary reading.
+If we are regularly practising meditation and making the inner enquiry a priority, these books are ideal supplementary reading.

 Awakening to Self-Knowledge contains chapters on: